-- (a) Where anchor reinforcement is developed in accordance with ACI 318 on both sides of the concrete breakout surface for the steel headed stud anchor, the minimum of the steel nominal shear strength from Equation I8-3 and the nominal strength of the anchor reinforcement shall be used for the nominal shear strength, Q{nv} , of the steel headed stud anchor, and the minimum of the steel nominal tensile strength from Equation I8-4 and the nominal strength of the anchor reinforcement shall be used for the nominal strength, of the steel headed stud anchor, and the nominal strength of the anchor reinforcement shall be used for the nominal strength, Q{nt} , of the steel headed stud anchor is strength. - (b) As stipulated by the applicable building code or ACI 318 Chapter 17.
+- (a) Where anchor reinforcement is developed in accordance with ACI 318 on both sides of the concrete breakout surface for the steel headed stud anchor, the minimum of the steel nominal shear strength from Equation I8-3 and the nominal strength of the anchor reinforcement shall be used for the nominal shear strength, Q{nv} , of the steel headed stud anchor, and the minimum of the steel nominal tensile strength from Equation I8-4 and the nominal strength of the anchor reinforcement shall be used for the nominal tensile strength, Q{nt} , of the steel headed stud anchor for use in Equation I8-5. - (b) As stipulated by the applicable building code or ACI 318 Chapter 17.